 This unit bundles student expectations that address graphing parametric equations, using parametric equations to model and solve problem situations, and converting between parametric equations and rectangular relations.
 Concepts are incorporated into both mathematical and real-world problem situations.
 According to the Texas Education Agency, mathematical process standards including application, tools and techniques, communication, representations, relationships, and justifications should be integrated (when applicable) with content knowledge and skills so that students are prepared to use mathematics in everyday life, society, and the workplace.

-After this unit, in Precalculus Unit 12, students will continue to study complex curves and relations that are not defined in terms of f(x).
+In Unit 12, students will continue to study complex curves and relations that are not defined in terms of f(x).
 Specifically, students will use trigonometry to graph polar equations and convert between polar and rectangular coordinates.
-In Precalculus Unit 13, students will convert between parametric equations and rectangular relations for conic sections and use these representations to model and solve problems.
+In Unit 13, students will convert between parametric equations and rectangular relations for conic sections and use these representations to model and solve problems.
 In subsequent mathematics courses, students will continue to apply parametric equations as they arise in problem situations.

 Algebraic reasoning serves an integral role in college readiness.
-Translating among multiple representations of equations and relationships and analyzing the features of functions are emphasized in the Texas College and Career Readiness Standards (TxCCRS): II.
+Translating among multiple representations of equations and relationships and analyzing the features of functions are emphasized in the Texas College and Career Readiness Standards (TxCCRS): I. Numeric Reasoning B1; II.
 Algebraic Reasoning D1, D2; V. Statistical Reasoning A1, C2; VI.B.
 Functions B2; VII.
 Problem Solving and Reasoning A1, A2, A3, A4, A5, B1, C1, D1, D2; VIII.
 Communication and Representation A1, A2, A3, B1, B2, C1, C2, C3; IX.
 Connections A1, A2, B1, B2, B3.

 According to the National Council of Teachers of Mathematics (2000), students in grades 9-12 should use algebraic symbols to represent and analyze mathematical situations.
 Specifically, students should represent functions and relations using a variety of symbolic representations, including parametric equations (NCTM, 2000).
 Parametric equations are useful for representing graphs of curves that cannot be represented as functions where y is defined in terms of x and for modeling situations involving motion along a path where position coordinates (x(t), y(t)) can be determined over time (Herman, 2006).
 Cooney, Beckmann, & Lloyd (2010) contend that parametric equations provide a way to create functions that map real numbers (for the parameter t) to specific points (x(t), y(t)) for rectangular relations where y is not a function of x.
 In this way, parametric equations provide an example of functions where the domain and range of the function do not have to be numbers (Cooney, Beckmann, & Lloyd, 2010).
 The study of parametric equations continues into calculus, where students analyze planar curves (including those given in parametric form, polar form, and vector form) as an important part of functional analysis and derivative studies (College Board, 2012).
 These planar curves can represent a number of real-world applications, including problems incorporating velocity and acceleration.
 Additionally, students in calculus will determine the length of a curve, including a curve represented with parametric equations (College Board, 2012).